Let me start by asking you a question: How much do you value your health? - I guess the answer running through your mind is “A lot.”

 No doubt, it is a natural tendency to worry about technological innovations, whether they are going to affect your health or not.
 Wireless Bluetooth headphones are one of the innovations that have been around for a while, and there are a lot of people who have embraced it.

-If you are one of these people and looking for answers to your questions, read on as I provide you with helpful information:
+If you are looking for answers, read on as I provide you with helpful information:

 TABLE OF CONTENTS: